 Netflix Password Sharing

-Netflix launched an ad-supported option in some areas to increase income and customers.
-The streaming portal has stopped password sharing in several areas.
-Last year, former Netflix CEO Reed Hastings announced a gradual halt to password sharing.
-In an interview with Bloomberg, the new Co-CEOs Greg Peters and Ted Sarandos said Netflix password sharing would stop shortly for all subscribers.
-This implies that Indians who use Netflix with friends will soon have to pay.
+Netflix introduced an ad-supported option in certain regions in order to increase income and customers, as well as end password sharing in several areas.
+Former CEO Reed Hastings announced in 2014 a gradual end of password sharing; more recently Greg Peters and Ted Sarandos of their Co-CEO team, said password sharing would soon stop for all subscribers; which suggests Indians who currently share Netflix will soon have to start paying separately for subscription fees.

 Netflix Password Sharing: New Rules